 Commentary on Luke 10:19 on a Christian’s authority over Satan and his devils

-Look, I have given you the authority to trample on snakes and scorpions and, overall, the enemy’s power; nothing will ever harm you.
+Look, I have given you the authority to trample on snakes, scorpions, and the enemy’s power; nothing will ever harm you.

 Given to you